marcmaccaferri/knowledge-base/readme.md

 # Knowledge Base

 This is a knowledge base project that allows you to categorize your articles together.
-This was built with <a href="https://laravel.com/docs/5.8/installation" target="_blank">laravel 6</a> and PHP version 7.2, you must have these installed along with  <a href="https://www.mamp.info/en/downloads/" target="_blank">MAMP installed</a>
+This was built with <a href="https://laravel.com/docs/5.8/installation" target="_blank">laravel 6</a> and PHP version 7.2, you must have these installed along with <a href="https://getcomposer.org/" target="_blank">Composer</a> and <a href="https://www.mamp.info/en/downloads/" target="_blank">MAMP installed</a>

 ## Setting the app up
 Clone the project